MohanM501/Kinara-Capital/README.md

 <p> - To filter dynamically from backend, used query params to filter name, classNo, location etc.</p>

 <h3>/post </h3>
-<p> - Additionally created the post route where is user can add students details through header body </p>
+<p> - Additionally created the post route where in user can add students details through header body </p>

 <h2>Screen shots from FrontEnd </h2>